majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module1/lab1.rst

   sudo systemctl enable nginx.service && \
   sudo systemctl start nginx.service

-These commands install Certificate Authorities certificates, download the repository information from the Nginx customer portal, and install the Nginx Plus package.
+These commands install Certificate Authorities certificates, download the repository information from the NGINX customer portal, and install the NGINX Plus package.
-The Nginx service is set to ``enable`` to start on boot.
+The NGINX service is set to ``enable`` to start on boot.
 The last command starts the service.
-Nginx should be running at this time.
+NGINX should be running at this time.

-Verify Nginx Plus is running
+Verify NGINX Plus is running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: Execute these commands on the Nginx Plus Master instance.
+.. note:: Execute these commands on the NGINX Plus Master instance.

 **Check the service status from systemd.**